NREL/EnergyPlus/design/FY2024/NFP-AirToWaterHeatPumpHeatRecovery.md

 This output variable represents the average fluid flow rate through the heat recovery coil.
 The values are calculated for each HVAC system time step being simulated, and the results are averaged for the time step being reported.

+\paragraph{Heat Pump Heat Recovery Operation Status {[}{]}}\label{water-to-water-heat-pump-heat-recovery-operating-status}

+This output variable represents the average operating status of heat recovery operation.
+The values are calculated for each HVAC system time step being simulated, and the results are averaged for the time step being reported.
+0 means the heat recovery operation is off or disabled, 1 means the heat recovery operation is active.

 ## References ##
 NA